robske110/SignServerStats/examples/StatusList/README.md

 Anyone with the permission `StatusList.manageList` can use the command `statuslist add <ip> [port]` or `statuslist add <ip> [port]` to add/remove a server.

-### API:
+## API:
-**This plugin provides an API which can temporarily or permanently add or remove Servers to/from the StatusList and get online information from all StatusServers**
+**This plugin provides an API which can temporarily or permanently add or remove Servers to/from the StatusList and get online&playercount information from all StatusServers**

 _You should always check if your plugin is compatible with the version of StatusList present on the current server with the help of the isCompatible function_